ChrstphrHll/npc_gen/students/Liris Bhyrindaar.md

 ### Description
 - Goliath Paladin from Chillwild Peaks
 - 2nd year Protection student in Fiesn
-- short straight blonde hair that's plain, Amber eyes, and Dark Brown skin
+- long curly lighter blonde hair that's braided, Amber eyes, and Dark Brown skin
 - Is Emotional and Troublesome, and has Connection as their ideal

 ### Organizations